-For query and datasource tuning purposes you may want to find out which charts on which dashboards are sending queries to certain data source tables.
+For query and data source tuning purposes you may want to find out which charts on which dashboards are sending queries to certain data source tables.

-Click Data Sources next to the search bar and choose a data source by clicking on it.
+Extract the query log: To do this, click Data Sources next to the search bar and choose a data source by clicking on it.
 Under the Query Log tab, click Download query log.
 This will download the query log as a CSV file that has many fields in it, including dashboard_id, slug, chart_id, duration, and query_sql.

 "https://chartio.com/YOURORG_SLUG/" || "Dashboard Slug" || "/chart/" || "Chart Id" || "/"

 - Saving the table, you can now search the SQL.
 Note: For “like” filters, use % around the search.
-With small modifications, this dashboard could point out long running queries and let you investigate problematic queries.
+With small modifications, this dashboard could point out long-running queries and let you investigate problematic queries.

 Which charts are querying my data source table?

 If you are interested in seeing which charts or data stores are querying a specific table in your data source, please email email@example.com and we can provide you with the report.